 On 19 July 2019, the 24 hour trading volume here was USD 41.7 million.
-This placed it on place no. 64 on the list of the exchanges in the world with the highest 24 hour trading volumes.
-On the date of last updating this review (31 March 2020, right in the middle of the crisis with COVID-19), the trading volume was USD 32.7 million.
-This time however, Poloniex only managed to achieve place no. 99 on the list, so it had dropped a bit relative to the market in general.
+This placed it on place no. 64 on the list of the exchanges in the world with the highest 24 hour trading volumes at the time.
+On the date of last updating this review (21 September 2021), the trading volume had increased to more than USD 217 million.

 Poloniex Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Poloniex: